cyb3ritic/study-resources/CCNA_prep/Day1_Network_Devices.md

 - **firewalls**:
     - monitor and control network traffic based on configured rules,
     - can be placed 'inside' the network, or 'outside' the network,
-    - are known as 'Next-Generation Firewalls' when they include moders and advanced filtering capabilities.
+    - are known as 'Next-Generation Firewalls' when they include moderns and advanced filtering capabilities.
     - Types:
         - Network Firewalls: Hardware devices that filter traffic between networks.
         - Host-based Firewalls: Software applications that filter traffic entering and exiting a host machine, like a PC.
     - examples: ASA5500-X, Firepower 2100, Windows Firewall

 - **server**: A device that provides functions or services for clients.
-- **client**: A devidce that access a service made available by a server.
+- **client**: A device that access a service made available by a server.

+- **hubs**:
+    - Outdated devices used to connect hosts in a LAN, now replaced by switches.
+    - When they receive a signal on one port, they repeat it out all other ports.
+    - This creates a single 'collision domain', meaning if two devices send data at the same time, the data will collide and become corrupted.
+This is very inefficient.

+- **access points (APs)**:
+    - Allow wireless devices (e.g., laptops, smartphones) to connect to the network.
+    - They are to a WLAN (Wireless Local Area Network) what a switch is to a LAN.

+- **endpoints**:
+    - Devices that are the source or destination of a communication.
+    - This includes user devices like PCs, laptops, and smartphones, as well as servers, printers, and IoT devices.

+## Key Concepts
+- **Collision Domain**: A section of a network where data packets can collide.
+All ports on a hub are in the same collision domain.
+Each port on a switch is its own separate collision domain, which is why switches are much more efficient than hubs.

+- **Broadcast Domain**: A section of a network where a broadcast frame (a message sent to all devices) is forwarded.
+A LAN (and therefore all ports on a switch) is typically a single broadcast domain.
+Routers are used to separate broadcast domains.

 ## Quiz Questions
 1. Your Company wants to purchase some network hardware to which they can plug the 30 PCs in your department.
 Which type of network device is appropriate?